 Not accessing the Minimum Pension Payment

-A SMSF must adhere to the minimum Pension payment rules.
-If a Member does not take their minimum Pension payment for a particular financial year, the pension will be taken to have ceased at the start of that financial year.
-With a Simple Account Based Pension (SABP), the tax free status of the Member's share of the SMSF earnings and realised capital gains may be at risk as the Member may not be considered to be in Pension Phase.
-In addition one of the objectives of the SMSF Investment Strategy is to have sufficient liquidity to meet all SMSF outgoings including Pension payments.
-Accordingly to ensure that you do not breach the SMSF Investment Strategy and Pension Regulations, you must ensure there is always sufficient liquidity to meet all the Pension payment requirements of the SMSF.
+A SMSF must adhere to the Minimum Pension Payment rules.
+If a Member does not receive their Minimum Pension Payment for a particular financial year, the pension will be taken to have ceased at the start of that financial year.
+With a Simple Account Based Pension (SABP), the tax free status of the SMSF income and realised capital gains may be at risk as the Member may not be considered to be in tax-free retirement Pension Phase.
+In addition one of the objectives of each SMSFs Investment Strategy is to have sufficient liquidity to meet all SMSF outgoings including Pension Payments.
+Accordingly to ensure that you do not breach the SMSF Investment Strategy and Pension Regulations you must ensure there is always sufficient liquidity to meet all Pension Payment requirements of the SMSF.

 How long does it take to establish a Pension?

 When you submit a Pension application online with ESUPERFUND you are required to nominate a Pension Commencement Date between 1 July of the current financial year and today's date.
 The date nominated will be the Pension Commencement Date.

 You can expect to receive the Pension documentation for signing within 5 working days of making the Pension application if no further information is required from you.

 When to commence accessing the Pension